-L. Safer Recruitment and Selection
+N. Safer Recruitment and Selection

-The school pays full regard to DfE guidance Keeping Children Safe in Education 2016; the Protection of Freedoms Act 2012; the Childcare (Disqualification) Regulations 2009 and NYCC Schools' Recruitment procedures and guidance http://cyps.northyorks.gov.uk/hr-recruitment (login required)
+The school pays full regard to DfE guidance Keeping Children Safe in Education 2018; the Protection of Freedoms Act 2012; the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement ) ( Amendment) Regulations 2018 under S75 of the Childcare Act 2006 and NYCC Schools' Recruitment procedures and guidance (login required).

-We ensure that all appropriate measures are applied in relation to everyone who works in or on behalf of the school who is likely to be perceived by the children as a safe and trustworthy adult and follow NYCC guidance on checking volunteers and contractors, http://cyps.northyorks.gov.uk/hr-safeguarding and NYCC Education and Skills guidance on checking host families for educational visits and work experience providers http://visits.northyorks.gov.uk
+We ensure that all appropriate measures are applied in relation to everyone who works in or on behalf of the school who is likely to be perceived by the children as a safe and trustworthy adult and follow NYCC guidance on checking volunteers and contractors, and NYCC Education and Skills guidance on checking host families for educational visits and work experience providers.

 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-When undertaking interviews, the school has regard to the principles of Value Based Interviewing www.nspcc.org.uk the Disclosure and Barring Service (DBS)
+When undertaking interviews, the school has regard to the principles of Value Based Interviewing, guidance can be accessed via NSPCC